modernjuliaworkflows/modernjuliaworkflows.github.io/pages/writing.md

 <!-- How about other IDEs? -->

 ## Local packages

+> TLDR: If you write the same code in more than one project, put it in a package and add it as a versioned dependency.

 Local packages are a smart way of reusing code between projects.
 You could load common code directly with `include("path/to/file.jl")`, but a local package allows you to benefit from package niceties: